What do you do when you need to pack some leftovers for work? Or cover over that bowl full of food in the fridge?

 3. Cotton and beeswax food wraps

-Combining the convenience of paper bags with the sustainability of beeswax products, these food wraps made out of cotton fabric and beeswax are reusable, washable and compostable.
+Combining the convenience of paper bags with the sustainability of beeswax products, these food wraps made out of cotton fabric and beeswax are reusable, washable and compostable – a brilliant eco cling film option.

 All you need to do is mould them around your food with your hands to replicate the classic cling film wrap.
-Give the wrap a wipe down after use and you can keep using it for up to a year.
+Give the wrap a wipe down with a good eco sponge after use and you can keep using it for up to a year.

 Beeswax food wraps aren’t generally recyclable but you should be able to compost them, as long as they don’t contain any unnatural materials.